 The HHS questionnaire was created to match the health information needs of organizations that work to improve Greater Houston residents’ health.
 To determine those needs, in 2009 we invited organizations focused on health and local health authorities to provide suggestions on topic priorities.
 These organizations included:

 Their respective members provided feedback based on their own organizational priorities and professional experience through a web-based form.
 We also solicited suggestions based on community priorities from all Super Neighborhood Councils in the City of Houston and all the civic associations with mail or email addresses.

 Respondents ranked a list of provided topics and were invited to suggest new topics, to identify demographic groups/populations that were of particular interest and to name regularly used sources of data for program planning and grant proposals.

-The survey was available in English, Spanish and Vietnamese.
+The survey was available in English, Spanish and Vietnamese and administered using telephone interviews, web and mail.
 Certain populations were oversampled, including the Vietnamese, Asian and African Americans using a disproportionate stratified design.
-Primary strata are the 1-percent PUMAs whereas the secondary strata cluster Census block groups based on the incidence of ethnic minority households.
+Primary strata were the 1-percent PUMAs whereas the secondary strata cluster Census block groups based on the incidence of ethnic minority households.
 To encourage participation, all participants received incentives.
-To know more about the survey methodology please read HHS2010 Methodology Report.
+To know more about the survey methodology please read 2010 Methodology Report.